Spieth and Krug Brewery: History

-Charles Krug died May 7, 1888.
+Charles Krug died on May 7, 1888.
 Upon Krug's death, Spieth inherited Krug's share of the brewery and saloon business.
-Spieth died almost exactly four years later in 1892.
+Spieth died almost exactly four years later, in 1892.
 Both of them died intestate, leaving no will, and both men's estates were considered insolvent.
-In 1888, Anne Ryan had obtained a $9,000 judgement against the partnership, and when the judgement had not been paid by the time Spieth died, filed suit against the administrator of Krug's estate and Barbara Spieth, the administrator of Spieth's estate, claiming that the Spieths had conspired to give Barbara all of the business' assets in order to defraud its creditors—but also claiming this alleged conspiracy began two years before Krug's death.
+In 1888, Anne Ryan had obtained a $9,000 judgment against the partnership.
+When the judgment had not been paid by the time Spieth died, they filed suit against the administrator of Krug's estate and Barbara Spieth, the administrator of Spieth's estate, claiming that the Spieths had conspired to give Barbara all of the business' assets in order to defraud its creditors—but also claiming this alleged conspiracy began two years before Krug's death.
 The estate administrators objected to the lawsuit, seeking dismissal.
 The suit was dismissed by the local court, essentially because it was so poorly drafted, but also because Ryan had not exhausted her legal remedies.
-On appeal in 1896, the Montana Supreme Court agreed that the complaint was "uncertain, ambiguous, and unintelligible", also noted that the attorney who had drafted it had since been disbarred for "dishonorable and unprofessional conduct".
-The Court also found that although Ryan had not attempted to execute judgement on the Krug and Spieth estates, it was because she knew there were no assets, so an action to execute judgement would be useless.
+On appeal in 1896, the Montana Supreme Court agreed that the complaint was "uncertain, ambiguous, and unintelligible".
+Also, it noted that the attorney who had drafted it had since been disbarred for "dishonourable and unprofessional conduct".
+The court found that executing judgment on the Krug and Spieth estates would be useless, as Ryan knew there were no assets.
 Noting the legal maxim that the law does not require a meaningless act, and finding that there were issues of equity involved, the state Supreme Court found that Ryan did have adequate grounds for the suit to be filed, no matter how poorly the initial documents had been drafted.
-Sympathetic to Ryan and her new attorney, the Court issued an unusual decision: the justices upheld most of the reasons for the trial court's dismissal, but also created a remedy for Ryan's alleged wrong: they remanded the case back to the lower court and did not fully affirm the dismissal; the law contained a possibility to allow the complaint to be amended to remove the objectionable sections, and so the District Court was instructed to give Ryan's new attorney 30 days to amend the complaint and re-file it so that the case could go forward, but if the new attorney did not properly amend the complaint, then the dismissal would be affirmed.
+Sympathetic to Ryan and her new attorney, the Court issued an unusual decision: the justices upheld most of the reasons for the trial court's dismissal but also created a remedy for Ryan's alleged wrong: they remanded the case back to the lower court and did not fully affirm the dismissal; the law contained a possibility to allow the complaint to be amended to remove the objectionable sections, and so the District Court was instructed to give Ryan's new attorney 30 days to amend the complaint and re-file it so that the case could go forward, but if the new attorney did not appropriately amend the complaint, then the dismissal would be affirmed.